AshrafulPatHan/AshrafulPatHan/README.md

 ### 👋 About Me

-Hi, I’m **Ashraful Pathan** — a passionate MERN Stack Developer from Bangladesh 🇧🇩
+Hi, I’m **Ashraful Pathan** — a passionate Full Stack Developer from Bangladesh 🇧🇩

 🔹 Over 1+ year of experience in full-stack web development.
 🔹 Specialize in building modern, responsive, and scalable web applications.